SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 identities.
 At Zitadel there are at least two [Github issues](https://github.com/zitadel/oidc/issues/141) proposed to implement this feature.

-Currently it still lacks support to consume identity data from LDAP backends.
+At the time of writing it lacks support to consume identity data from LDAP backends.
-This may become relevant in the context of SCS in case we would choose an LDAP compliant service to store and retrieve SCS local accounts (or account metadata) for example to have ephemeral workload identities in the CaaS layer or to track life cycle of SCS artefacts for federated identities.
+But that is currently not a relevant factor in the SCS context.

 At time of writing an PoC "spike" is done to assess and verify the hopes connected with Zitadel in the context of the SCS testbed.